 Section 3 should be completed to reflect the headquarters (or main administrative offices) and Section 4 should be completed to reflect the location of where you work.
 If you work for a leasing or contracting company and your employer placed you in a position to work with its customer, please utilize Section 4 to provide the name and site address where you worked/are located.

-Q: What if I do not know all the articles produced or services supplied by my company?
+Q: What if I do not know all the articles produced by my company?

-Please provide the information for the articles produced or services supplied by your worker group that you think is important to the trade effect you identify in Section 5 that is, please provide a description of the work that you performed.
+Please provide the information for the articles produced by your worker group that you think is important to the trade effect you identify in Section 5 that is, please provide a description of the work that you performed.

 Q: What if I do not know the exact number of workers that were laid off?

 The exact number is not necessary for a complete petition.
 Please provide an estimate of that number, and indicate that the number is an estimate.
 Additional information on worker separations at the firm is collected by OTAA as part of its investigation.